Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Appendix

 \paragraph{Alpha-gate initialization:}

-The results in Table~\ref{tab:alpha_init} show that 0.8 and 1.0 are the best values for $\alpha$ initialization, without significant difference in performance, which confirms our choice of 1.0.
-In particular, $\alpha=1.0$ performs better than ReZero's $\alpha=0.0$ \citep{bachlechner2020rezeroneedfastconvergence}, with 97.1 vs 99.2 perplexity.
+The results in Table~\ref{tab:alpha_init} show that 1.0 is the best values for $\alpha$ initialization, which confirms our choice.
+In particular, $\alpha=1.0$ performs slightly better than ReZero's $\alpha=0.0$ \citep{bachlechner2020rezeroneedfastconvergence}, with 93.8 vs 94.5 perplexity.
 This is likely because ReZero trains extremely-deep NNs, where it may be beneficial to start from zero contribution from the layers, to avoid noise accumulation early in training.

 \paragraph{Mass Normalization and Low-Rank Projection at the Value Stream:}